-- At this point we have one subset and the delayed descriptor replication factors.
-It is critical to set these keys before setting the unexpandedDescriptors. - set pack=1 is not needed here as we are not setting values in the data section, so far we are only working on section 3(message structure). - The replication keys have input as prefix when we set them.
+• At this point we have one subset and the delayed descriptor replication factors.
+It is critical to set these keys before setting the unexpandedDescriptors.

+• No set pack=1 is needed here as we are not setting values in the data section, so far we are only working on section 3(message structure).